Tim Russell Tim Russell - Employment Law Consultant

 Biography

-Employment cases with which Tim has been involved (other than as an Employment Tribunal Chairman/Employment Judge) include Eurobrokers v Rabey (garden leave), Jamont (UK) v Mills (restrictive covenants), Bourgeois v Saga Petroleum (race discrimination), Cantor Fitzgerald v Wallace (confidential information), Wakeman & Ors v Quick Corporation (discrimination and ex-pat pay differentials), Heath v Austin Hayes (disability discrimination), Reliance Security v Woods and Others (transfer of undertakings legislation affecting contractors), Chorion plc v Lane (wrongful dismissal), Hyman v Equitable Life (members’ rights to bonuses), Aspden v Webbs Poultry (permanent health insurance dispute), Nu-Swift International v Mallinson (time limits in employment tribunals), Chorion plc v Lane (parallel civil and tribunal proceedings) and Preston v Wolverhampton Health Care NHS Trust (part-time pension rights) and Doherty v British Midland Airways (whether race discrimination can amount to a breach of contract).
+Employment cases with which Tim has been involved (other than as an Employment Tribunal Judge) include Eurobrokers v Rabey (garden leave), Jamont (UK) v Mills (restrictive covenants), Bourgeois v Saga Petroleum (race discrimination), Cantor Fitzgerald v Wallace (confidential information), Wakeman & Ors v Quick Corporation (discrimination and ex-pat pay differentials), Heath v Austin Hayes (disability discrimination), Reliance Security v Woods and Others (transfer of undertakings legislation affecting contractors), Chorion plc. v Lane (wrongful dismissal), Hyman v Equitable Life (members' rights to bonuses), Aspden v Webbs Poultry (permanent health insurance dispute), Nu-Swift International v Mallinson (time limits in employment tribunals), Chorion plc. v Lane (parallel civil and tribunal proceedings) and Preston v Wolverhampton Health Care NHS Trust (part-time pension rights) and Doherty v British Midland Airways (whether race discrimination can amount to a breach of contract).

 Tim Russell